 Authors need to indicate more explicitly in the methods in what way their theory is distinct from the one proposed in Diedrichsen et al. 2010.
 In other words, is it the exact same theory but just adapted to locomotion?

 Please see our response to R2 comment #3.
+[Seems weird to reference comment to R2.
+Should be other way around, no?]

 Authors need to indicate more clearly what are the distinct predictions from these two models upon changes in the consistency of the task.

 We have now added a sentence in the introduction (lines 44-45, & 52) to make the specific model predictions relative to the current proposed study clear.
-To address R1 comments #17 and #18 we added similar clarifications to the model-based methods section (lines 283-284) and the statistical analysis section (lines 290-292), respectively.
+To address R1’s comments #17 and #18, we added similar clarifications to the model-based methods section (lines 283-284) and the statistical analysis section (lines 290-292), respectively.
 These adjustments should help readers understand the distinct predictions of each model relative to the current study.

 This is not a good idea.
 The authors should overlay the kinetic and kinematic events to realize that they are not equivalent time points.